Holykael1/RCOM/README.md

 #Project-1

-C Program to transfer files through serial port using framing and byte stuffing techniques
+C Program to transfer files through serial port using framing(With error detection), byte stuffing techniques and Stop and Wait ARQ and reconnection attempts

 #Project-2